 The following areas are the biggest ‘traps’ a trader can face as their career progresses.
 Take a look at them and bear them in mind as you work to master your emotions.

-Fear of missing out (or FOMO).
+- Fear of missing out (or FOMO).
 A common problem with inexperienced traders, and perhaps especially new day traders.
 This is where you see some traders making a big win on a stock or option, and you jump in.
 You’ve jumped in at the wrong time though, and you end up making a big loss.
 This can all be avoided if you’ve followed your own rules, and focused on making informed decisions.
-Never chase the market for trading opportunities.
-Good setups form over and over again, and your job as a trader is to strictly follow your trading strategy.
 The FOMO effect can often lead to big losses.
 Beware of that.

-Cool down after a trade.
+- Cool down after a trade.
 If you have a great trade, relax and read the newspaper.
 If you have a bad trade, relax and read the newspaper.
 The best way to let emotions take over your strategy is to keep piling into new trades.
 This is to be avoided.
 Take it easy, and focus on each trade as being an individual matter, not an extension of the previous one.
-Markets are different each day, and what worked yesterday doesn’t have to work in the future.
-Each trade needs to be a well thought out trading decision, underpinned by macro-fundamentals, technical analysis, and risk management.

-The ‘good day’ trap is our last one.
+- The ‘good day’ trap is our last one.
 This is where you have an exceptional run of good trades and it feels like everything is going rosy.
 If you’re lucky (and you’ve worked hard to research and analyse) you will see that continuing perhaps right to the end of the day.
 You may not.
 Whatever happens, don’t think a run of good trades means anything.
 There will always be things that are out of your control.
 Play each trade ‘as it lays’, and focus on making an overall profit.
 If this means backing off, that’s what you do.
-When traders experience a series of winning trades, they start to feel invincible in this game.
-Greed takes over the rational decision making, which often leads to high losses down the road (sometimes higher than the earlier profits made on the string of trade).

 The psychology of trading is not as complex as it sounds.
 Focus on running your trading as a business, and bear in mind that you should always focus on having a clear and sensible stop loss amount, and you should be able to make it a lucrative career.